EVORA-project/evora-ontology/models/docs/antibodyPurifiedByAffinity.md

 # Slot: antibody purified by affinity (antibodyPurifiedByAffinity)

-_Indicates whether or not if the antibody was purified by affinity_
+_Indicates whether or not if the antibody was purified by affinity._